stephen-hqxu/superterrainplus/README.md

 ```

-5. Configure CMake cache if preferred.
+5. Configure *CMakeCache.txt* if preferred.
 Leave it as default otherwise.

 6. Build the program